Christopher O'Donnell (athlete)

 Christopher O'Donnell (born 17 May 1998) is an Irish track and field athlete competing in sprinting events.
-He was part of the Irish Mixed 4x400m team who won a gold medal at the 2024 European Athletics Championships.
+He was part of the Irish Mixed 4 × 400 m team who won a gold medal at the 2024 European Athletics Championships.
 He represented Ireland at the Tokyo 2020 Olympic Games in the Mixed 4 × 400 m relay, where he was part of the first ever Irish team to run in an Olympic final, and competed in the same event at the Paris 2024 Olympic Games.
 He was also part of the team who reached the final of the 2022 and 2023 World Championships.
-His personal best of 45.26 seconds sits joint-3rd on the Irish all-time list and he is a 5-time National 400m champion.
+His personal best of 45.26 seconds sits joint-3rd on the Irish all-time list and he is a record equalling five-time National 400 m champion.

 Biography

 Early life and career

-Born in Sligo, Christopher O'Donnell grew up primarily as a football player, representing his local side Benbulben FC and the Sligo/Leitrim Youth Schoolboys League.
+Born in Sligo, Christopher O'Donnell grew up primarily as a football player, representing his local side, Benbulben FC, and the Sligo/Leitrim Youth Schoolboys League.
 Operating mainly as a winger, O'Donnell was selected to represent the Sligo/Leitrim Youth Schoolboys League at the prestigious SFAI Kennedy Cup tournament in Limerick in June 2012.
-Described as a "formerly deft underage footballer", his raw speed on the football pitch was gaining attention and was encouraged to start competing in track and field sprint events for his local club North Sligo AC.
-He attempted to juggle both sports for a couple of years before eventually deciding to focus his efforts full-time on track and field at the age of 16 in 2015.
+Described as a "formerly deft underage footballer", his raw speed on the football pitch was gaining attention, and he was encouraged to start competing in track and field sprint events for his local club, North Sligo AC.
+He attempted to juggle both sports for a couple of years before deciding to focus full-time on track and field at the age of 16 in 2015.

-In 2014, coached by former Irish International athlete Roddy Gaynor, O'Donnell earned his first International vest at the SIAB Schools International in Cardiff, competing in the 100 metres and the 4x100 metres relay.
-In the relay he was part of the silver medal-winning team which finished with a time one-hundredth of a second outside of the Irish U18 record.
-He went on to gain another International call up that year, competing in the same events at the Celtic Games U18 International in Dublin, winning two silver medals.
+In 2014, coached by former Irish International athlete Roddy Gaynor, O'Donnell earned his first International vest at the SIAB Schools International in Cardiff, competing in the 100 metres and the 4 × 100 metres relay.
+In the relay, he was part of the silver medal-winning team which finished one-hundredth of a second outside the Irish U18 record.
+He went on to earn another International call-up that year, competing in the same events at the Celtic Games U18 International in Dublin and winning two silver medals.
 He won three national titles that year in the U17 category in the 100m and 200m, narrowly missing out on the Championship records in both events outdoors.
 In 2015, O'Donnell had his first taste of the 400 metres, and despite finishing runner-up in the national U18 indoors, his time of 50.25 was under the previous Championship record held by Brian Gregan.
-He went on to go one better in the outdoor equivalent, while smashing the previous record with a time of 48.70 which still stands to this day.
+He went on to go one better in the outdoor equivalent, while smashing the previous record with a time of 48.70, which still stands to this day.
 He won double gold at the Celtic Games U18 International in the 400m and 4 × 400 m in Grangemouth.